ElizaLo/Time-Series/Metrics/README.md

 > Please note here that _Hyndman (2006)_ includes Mean Squared Error into a scale-dependent group (claiming that the error is “on the same scale as the data”).
 However, Mean Squared Error has a dimension of the squared scale/unit.
 To bring MSE to the data’s unit we need to take the square root which leads to another metric, the RMSE. _(Shcherbakov et al., 2013)_

+## 🔹 Mean Error

+The mean error is an informal term that usually refers to the average of all the errors in a set.
+An _“error”_ in this context is an [uncertainty](https://www.statisticshowto.com/uncertainty-in-statistics/) in a measurement, or the difference between the measured value and true/correct value.
+The more formal term for error is [measurement error](https://www.statisticshowto.com/measurement-error/), also called [observational error](https://www.statisticshowto.com/measurement-error/).

+**The mean error usually results in a number that isn’t helpful** because positives and negatives cancel each other out.
+For example, two errors of +100 and -100 would give a mean error of zero

 ## 🔹 Mean Absolute Error (MAE)

 <img src="https://github.com/ElizaLo/Data-Science/blob/master/Statistics/img/MAE.png" width="304" height="105"/>